problems and solutions

 Stop Polluting the Ocean

-• Ban scrubber wash water discharges at Ogden Point and in the Port of Victoria immediately
+• Ban use of scrubber wash water discharges at Ogden Point and in the Port of Victoria immediately, and enforce compliance

-• Ban use of scrubbers in Canadian waters
+• Ban use of scrubbers in all Canadian waters

 No More Foreign Garbage